RaumfahrerSpiffy/Speedify.io/README.md

 ![RUN](./img/run.png)

 ## *Note:*
 This script will overwrite any previous configuration using sysctl.conf, please make sure to backup your configuration.
-If you are unsure if you have an existing configuration run this script:
+If you are unsure if you have an existing configuration run this command:

 ```bash
 cp /etc/sysctl.conf ~/desktop/CurrentConfig.txt